TomaszKulowski/Arbiko_Orders/readme.md

 # General info
 'Arbiko Orders' is an app for easy browsing orders from the arbiko.pl shop.

+This app scrapes the information about orders from arbiko.pl shop and saves it to the protected SQLite database.

 ## Technologies
 Python 3.11